vyablonskyi/DevOps_online_Lviv_2020Q42021Q1/m5/task5.3/readme.md

 1. *How many states could has a process in Linux?*

+Processes can be at one of the following six states:
+- created
+- ready
+- running
+- waiting
+- zombie
+- terminated

 2. *Examine the pstree command.
 Make output (highlight) the chain (ancestors) of the current process.*

 3. *What is a proc file system?
 4. Print information about the processor (its type, supported technologies, etc.).*